Find a career path that fits real life.

 Secondary path

 If you are not sure where to start, choose one path and commit to a 30 day plan.
-One credential, one employer list, one weekly schedule you can defend.
+One credential.
+One employer list.
+One weekly schedule you can defend.
 If you want ARI to review your plan, email arkansasrestorativeinitiative@gmail.com.

 Fast lessons that protect your job, your paycheck, and your reputation.
-These are the skills that decide whether you stay employed.
+These are simple, but they are not small.

 Showing up on time even when life is messy